 2. To Prevent Early Ejaculation (Shukra Sthambhaka)

-Such herbs or substances delay the time of ejaculation or improve ejaculatory performance.
-These include nutmeg (Myristica fragrans), areca nut (Areca catechu), lodh (Lodhra), cardamom (Elettaria Cardamomum), sandalwood (Santalum album), ceylon ironwood (Messua ferrae) and resin of silk cotton tree (Salmalia malabarica).
-These are dry, light, hot, hard and stable in nature.
+There are certain Ayurvedic herbs or substances that help delay the time of ejaculation or improve ejaculatory performance.
+These include nutmeg (Myristica fragrans), areca nut (Areca catechu), lodh (Lodhra), cardamom (Elettaria Cardamomum), sandalwood (Santalum album), ceylon ironwood (Messua ferrae), and resin of silk cotton tree (Salmalia malabarica).
+These are dry, light, hot, hard, and stable in nature.